 Employee Resource Groups (ERGs) are an important part of company culture.
 They help build community and engage different perspectives with the goal of encouraging positive change within and outside of the company.

-In our Spotlight on ERG series, learn about our 17 ERGs across Henkel North America with over 1,000 employees participating and helping us build an inclusive environment and spirit of belonging.
+In our Spotlight series, learn about ERGs across Henkel North America, that include over 1,000 employees, and are helping to build an inclusive environment and spirit of belonging.
 Together we are advancing our DEI priorities.

-Learn more below about our ERG: Henkel Black Alliance.
+Learn more below about our ERG: Asian American Professional Association